postcss/autoprefixer/README.md

 `system-ui` is technically not a prefix and the transformation is not future-proof.
 But you can use [postcss-font-family-system-ui](https://github.com/JLHwung/postcss-font-family-system-ui) to transform `system-ui` to a practical font-family list.

+#### What are the caveats of grid support in Internet explorer?

+Internet explorer requires implicit grid item assignment.
+That means that you have to manually assign your grid items to rows and cells if you want grid support.

 ## Usage